Archival Research and Literature Review

 - Phase II Intensive Survey and Evaluation

 - Phase III Data Recovery and Mitigation Projects

 - Public Outreach Planning and Education

 Precision GPS survey and GIS mapping techniques are clearly the logical solution if an accurate and cost effective approach to deriving and analyzing spatially related data is the question.
 We realized the potentials of GPS/GIS in early 1993 and have utilized these survey and data analysis disciplines in many of our projects since late 1994.
 Sub-meter GPS survey data coupled with the GIS capability to analyze archaeological field data both graphically and statistically is a service and product that HAR pioneered.

 HAR owns a full compliment of detectors including both land and underwater VLF and pulse induction instruments, 100 kHz TR two-box type detector and hand-held magnetometers.
-In addition to a staff of technicians with experience in metal detection reconnaissance, HAR employs experienced metal detector technicians part-time who have exhibited the essential skills and discipline to assist us on various projects.
+In addition to a staff of technicians with experience in metal detection reconnaissance, HAR employs experienced part-time metal detection technicians who have exhibited the essential skills and discipline to assist us on various projects.

 In short, we have the technology, experience and personnel to accomplish intensive metal artifact recovery under virtually any environmental conditions and on any size project.